 Master of Arts in Clinical Mental Health Counseling Program Requirements

-The M.A.
-Clinical Mental Health Counseling (CMHC) program consists of 60 credit hours of course work and supervised clinical training experiences.
+The Master of Arts Clinical Mental Health Counseling (MACMHC) program comprises 60 credit hours of coursework and supervised clinical training experiences.
 Students learn to promote mental wellness, prevention, and resilience in individuals and communities.
-The program prepares graduates for careers as culturally competent professional counselors in a variety of settings.
-Students will receive a strong foundation in counseling theory, acquire an understanding of the profession’s legal and ethical responsibilities, and master the skills necessary for effective assessment, diagnosis, and treatment of clients.
-Upon program completion, students will be eligible to apply for licensure as a Licensed Professional Counselor.
+Students will receive a strong foundation in counseling theory, acquire an understanding of the profession’s legal and ethical responsibilities, and master the skills necessary for assessment, diagnosis, and treatment of clients.
+Students can apply for licensure as a licensed professional counselor upon program completion.

-This program follows a generalist model of counselor training, in which students are broadly trained to function as competent, professional counselors in a broad range of settings.
-Within this generalist model, students have the opportunity to define specific areas of specialization, based on course selection and internship site selection.
-Some of these potential areas of specialization include: culturally responsive counseling; pastoral counseling; and addictions prevention and treatment.
-In order to complete the program, students complete a capstone project related to a clinical issue within the context of the Internship II course.
+This program follows a generalist counselor training model, in which students can define areas of specialization based on course selection and internship site selection.
+Some potential areas of specialization include culturally responsive counseling, pastoral counseling, and addictions prevention and treatment.

-While not accredited by The Council of Accreditation of Counseling and Related Educational Programs (CACREP), the program is aligned with the CACREP Standards as core learning outcomes.
+While not accredited by The Council of Accreditation of Counseling and Related Educational Programs (CACREP), the program aligns with the CACREP standards as core learning outcomes.
 The program also incorporates the eight content areas outlined by the National Board of Certified Counselors (NBCC) to prepare those students seeking professional counselor licensure and desiring to begin professional practice at the master’s level.

 Degree Requirements for MA in Clinical Mental Health Counseling